“Nanny Goat Riddim,” produced by Penthouse Records in 1992

 The 1992 Penthouse’s version

-As far as the 1992 is concerned, it is a various-artist rhythm album that features Buju Banton, Freedie McGregor, Garnett Silk, and more.
+Penthouse’s version is a various-artist rhythm album that features Buju Banton, Freedie McGregor, Garnett Silk, and more.
+You may click here to view the track list.

 It sounds pretty joyful.
 Even though its build is quite common, and sounds alike many riddims of that era, it doesn’t make it less interesting.